 Cap-and-trade is a system where companies receive emission allowances (the ability to pollute a certain quantity) annually from a governing body and are harshly penalized if they emit more than allowed.
 As such, emissions are capped by the total allowances provided by the governing body.
 Companies are free to trade their allowances with one another, but new allowances are never able to be generated.

-\textbf{Allowance Distribution.} Many of the leading cap and trade systems within the world, such as in the EU \citep{EuropeanCommission2024}, China \citep{IMFChinaETS2024}, California \citep{CARB2024}, and South Korea \citep{ICAPKorea2025}, distribute allowances for free.
+\textbf{Allowance Distribution.} Many of the leading cap-and-trade systems around the world, such as in the EU \citep{EuropeanCommission2024}, China \citep{IMFChinaETS2024}, California \citep{CARB2024}, and South Korea \citep{ICAPKorea2025}, distribute allowances for free.
 The alternative involves selling allowances, usually via auction, to companies.
 The rationale behind free allocation within these emissions trading systems (ETS) is financial.
 Free allocation aims to limit the defection of companies to areas with more lax regulations in order to reduce financial constraints.
 This phenomenon is called carbon leakage.
 While free, allowances are typically distributed proportionally among companies.
-The two common free-allowance distribution methods are grandfathering and benchmarking.
+Two common free-allowance distribution methods are grandfathering and benchmarking.

-\textbf{Grandfathering.} In this simple approach, each company $i$ is allocated allowances based on their historical emission levels or from a baseline period $H_i$.
+\textbf{Grandfathering.} In this simple approach, each company $i$ is allocated allowances based on its historical emission levels or from a baseline period $H_i$.
 Over time, the number of allowances $A_i$ is reduced by a scaling factor $\gamma \in (0,1)$,

-While grandfathering is effective at curbing emissions, it is not as effective at incentivizing investment in energy efficient technology \citep{yang2020effects} nor the preferred option for policy-makers \citep{wang2022grandfathering}.
+While grandfathering is effective at curbing emissions, it is neither as effective at incentivizing investment in energy-efficient technology \citep{yang2020effects} nor the preferred option for policy-makers \citep{wang2022grandfathering}.

 \textbf{Benchmarking.} The most common method of free-allowance distribution in existing cap-and-trade systems is benchmarking \citep{groenenberg2002benchmark, zipperer2017benchmarks}.
 In benchmarking systems, a governing body allows each company $i$ to use its current level of output $O_i$ irrespective of other companies.
 For example, in ETS, the output could be tons of steel produced for a steel company.
-Uncapped output levels reduces the risk of carbon leakage.
+Uncapped output levels reduce the risk of carbon leakage.

-What a governing body does dictate, however, is the \textit{benchmark} $B$ for how efficient the output should be produced \citep{groenenberg2002benchmark}.
+What a governing body does dictate, however, is the \textit{benchmark} $B$ for how efficiently the output should be produced \citep{groenenberg2002benchmark}.
 In ETS, the benchmark could be the amount of CO$_2$ released per ton of steel produced.
 Existing benchmarks use 90\% of the average company efficiency \citep{CARB2010AppendixB} or the top 10\% in each product area \citep{LilicoDrury2023}.
 Using such a benchmark rewards efficient companies and incentivizes companies to become more efficient.

 Finally, an assistance factor $C_i$ is set for each company $i$.
 This assistance factor can simply be set uniformly as 1, or it can be smaller or larger for each company $i$.
 Assistance factors larger than 1 can be implemented to reduce carbon leakage or to reward clean energy generation (\textit{e.g.,} a company uses hydropower).
 An assistance factor smaller than 1 could be used to penalize companies for unclean energy generation (\textit{e.g.,} fossil fuels), previous-year cap-and-trade violations, or monopolistic actions.
 In total, allowances $A_i$ for each company $i$ are distributed as follows,